-- 4.1.1 The policy of income recognition has to be objective and based on the record of recovery.
+4.1.1 The policy of income recognition has to be objective and based on the record of recovery.
 Income from non-performing assets (NPA) is not recognised on accrual basis but is booked as income only when it is actually received.
-Therefore, banks should not take to income account interest on non-performing assets on accrual basis. - 4.1.2 However, interest on advances against term deposits, NSCs, IVPs, KVPs and Life policies may be taken to income account on the due date, provided adequate margin is available in the accounts. - 4.1.3 Fees and commissions earned by the banks as a result of renegotiations or rescheduling of outstanding debts should be recognised on an accrual basis over the period of time covered by the re-negotiated or rescheduled extension of credit.
+Therefore, banks should not take interest on non-performing assets to their income account on accrual basis.

+4.1.2 However, interest on advances against term deposits, NSCs, KVPs and Life policies may be taken to income account on the due date, provided adequate margin is available in the accounts.

+4.1.3 Fees and commissions earned by the banks as a result of re-negotiations or rescheduling of outstanding debts should be recognised on an accrual basis over the period of time covered by the re-negotiated or rescheduled extension of credit.

-4.1.4 If Government guaranteed advances become 'overdue' and thereby NPA, the interest on such advances should not be taken to income account unless the interest has been realised.
+4.1.4 If Government guaranteed advances remain 'overdue' for more than 90 days, the interest on such advances should not be taken to income account unless the interest has been realised.
+This shall be applicable in cases of both Central and State Government guaranteed accounts.